SagarMachineLearning/DroneProject/README.md

-# DroneProject by Sagar, Linthoi and Daphilarisha
+# DroneProject by Sagar, Linthoi and Daphilarishisha
 This is Repository of the Drone Project